KapilTripathi21/Project/README.md

-# Stroke Project
+# Project
-This is a Stroke Prediction Project
+This is a Stroke Prediction Project.